-Sent by Alfred Russel Wallace, Michigan Agricultural College, Department of Botany and Forestry to Annie Wallace (née Mitten), [Nutwood Cottage, Frith Hill, Godalming] on 31 July 1887.
+Sent by Alfred Russel Wallace, Michigan Agricultural College, Department of Botany and Forestry, USA to Annie Wallace (née Mitten), [Nutwood Cottage, Frith Hill, Godalming] on 31 July 1887.

 A typical letter handwritten by author in English and signed by author.